byjg/php-config/docs/setup.md

 That's very important because you can have a common configuration for all environments and override only the variables that are different.

+## Load Priority

+If you have multiple files and the same variable is defined in more than one file, the system will override the value with the value defined by the last file loaded with the same variable.

+The load order is:
+- config-<ENV>.php
+- config-<ENV>.env
+- <ENV>/*.php
+- <ENV>/*.env
+- .env

 ----
 [Open source ByJG](http://opensource.byjg.com)